terrelln/zstd-bench/README.md

 ```
 cd /path/to/zstd-bench

 # Use the example config
 cp examples/config.toml .
+# Edit the config:
+#   * Set the right commits (if you want)
+#   * Set the repo to point at your zstd repo
-# Modify the datasets section to point to real datasets
+#   * Set the dataset files to point to the right locations

 # Build the benchmark
 cargo build